 - Overview and Summary of Recommendations This is a brief summary of the 11-month activity of the Task Force, the issues identified, the general goals the recommendations are intended to achieve and a listing of the recommendations of the Task Force. - Context of City Policy This is Section III and it provides a description of the current roles the City plays in the provision and support of community and recreational services and the broader environment of needs and services within which City policy presently operates. - Section IV X These sections focus on the seven major issues areas identified by the Task Force.
 Each section contains a brief description of specific issues, a proposed statement of policy that would guide future City activity and a series of specific recommendations.
-These sections provide a more detailed description of the issues and rationale

-- Section X1 This is a detailed report on the estimated cost impact of the Task Force recommendations over the period October 1982 - December - Appendices A-G These appendices are composed of supplementary information not included in the main text and proposed policy guidelines for specific aspects of the City's provision and/or support of community and recreational services.
-A number of recommendations in the main text request adoption of these particular documents. - Appendix H This is a background paper that contains detailed descriptions and statistical information on types of organizations providing service, programs, financial involvement of the City, use of volunteers and issues arising from a review of the literature and relevant sociodemographic data.
+These sections provide a more detailed description of the issues and rationale underlying the recommendations than is found in the overview. - Section XI This is a detailed report on the estimated cost impact of the Task Force recommendations over the period October 1982 December 1985. - Appendices A-G These appendices are composed of supplementary information not included in the main text and proposed policy guidelines for specific aspects of the City's provision and/or support of community and recreational services.
+A number of recommendations in the main text request adoption of these particular documents. - Appendix H This is a background paper that contains detailed descriptions and statistical information on types of organizations providing service, programs, financial involvement of the City, use of volunteers and issues arising from a review of the literature and relevant socio-demographic data.
 This paper is available on request from the Task Force.